-- During August, 2013, the Company issued 400,000 Units at a price of \$0.25 per Unit, for gross total proceeds of \$100,000.
+- ➤ In January, 2013, a director of the Company exercised options to purchase 100,000 common shares of the Company at \$0.20 per share, for gross proceeds of \$20,000.
+These funds were allocated to the Company's cash balances. - ➤ During the third quarter ending June 30, 2012, the Company issued 400,000 Units at a price of \$0.40 per Unit, for gross total proceeds of \$160,000.
 Each Unit comprises of one common share and one common share purchase warrant.
-Each warrant allows the holder to purchase an additional common share at \$0.50 cents during the 24 month period following the close of the private placement. - In January, 2013, a director of the Company exercised options to purchase 100,000 common shares of the Company at \$0.20 per share, for gross proceeds of \$20,000.
-These funds have been allocated to the Company's cash balances to cover existing payables. - During the third quarter ending June 30, 2012, the Company issued 400,000 Units at a price of \$0.40 per Unit, for gross total proceeds of \$160,000.
-Each Unit comprises of one common share and one common share purchase warrant.
-Each warrant allows the holder to purchase an additional common share at \$0.60 cents during the 24 month period following the close of the private placement. - Company management has secured loans from a director and a shareholder of the Company, in an amount of approximately \$390,000 including accrued interest as at June 30, 2013.
+Each warrant allows the holder to purchase an additional common share at \$0.60 cents during the 24 month period following the close of the private placement. - ➤ Company management has secured loans from a director and a shareholder of the Company, in an amount of approximately \$393,000 including accrued interest as at January 28, 2014.
 The Company will pay the Canadian Prime Lending Rate plus 100 basis points on these funds.
 These funds were used to settle payables and ongoing expenses of the Company's operations prior to May, 2010, including the standard, reoccurring expenses of operating a public company.
 The funds were also used to restructure the Company and complete the transactions which led to the formation of Arch Biopartners Inc. on May 7, 2010.